GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer.md

             - required: No
             - description: It defines the top bar height, which is used in calculation for placement of components.

+- `containerID`
+    - type: `string`
+    - required: No
+    - description: The id of the upper dashboard container which defines the available space for dashboard.

 - `siteKitStatus`
     - type: `Object`
     - required: No